Department of Cinema and Media Studies

-In Comparative Literature, Cinema and Media, the issues of diversity, equity, and inclusion are vital to the pursuit of our broader academic mission.
+In Cinema and Media Studies, the issues of diversity, equity, and inclusion are vital to the pursuit of our broader academic mission.
 We believe that our future success depends on strengthening faculty and student diversity.
 Crucial to this is the promotion of equity, defined as fair treatment, access, opportunity, and advancement for all.
 Of equal importance is inclusion, defined as the creation of welcoming, respectful, and supportive learning and work environments.

 Our disciplines depend in the most fundamental way on the study of diverse literatures, cinemas and media, in languages and from cultures from across the globe.
 Much of what we study address the ongoing tensions between structures of power and social groups that seek greater equity and representation.

 The following is meant as a living document, a brief summary of our ongoing efforts and commitments to prioritize issues of diversity, equity, and inclusion.